 All you need to know about ESB Networks response to Covid-19

-We understand this is an incredibly challenging time for many of our customers, employees and stakeholders.
+We understand this continues to be an incredibly challenging time for many of our customers, employees and stakeholders.
 We want to reassure you that we are working to ensure the electricity network remains secure and reliable during these uncertain and unprecedented times.
 ESB Networks activities are deemed essential and we will continue to work during the Pandemic, ensuring staff, contractor and general public safety whilst maintaining security of electricity supply.
-Our approach is:
+Our approach is as follows:

 - In-keeping with the spirit of Government advice which is asking "each individual, workplace and organisation to play their part in curtailing the spread of the virus".

 - Where it is absolutely necessary for us to carry out works in our customers’ premises, we will only do so with agreement from the customers involved in advance and all works will be in line with Covid-19 procedures.